staff-code/staff-code/README.md

 The app is a GitHub page.
 Note that `dist/app` is a submodule for that.

 You may need to install `wget` and `jq` in order to deploy.
-Chocolatey is good for this sort of thing.
-I used `choco install wget` while running my terminal as an administrator.
+Homebrew or Chocolatey are good for this sort of thing, depending on your OS.
+I used `choco install wget` on Windows while running my terminal as an administrator.

 Additional dependencies (besides `node_modules`) are located in the `vendor` directory.
 These are on key JSON data files from Bravura and SMuFL.
 As a first step of each deploy, these dependencies are updated.
 The code in the `bin` directory